 I don't see the sweetie in the picture either listed now, or sold in the recent past so she will be harder to value at the moment.
-You would follow this same process with each of the dolls.

 I always suggested going into eBay frequently and see if there are new listings to watch or sold to find a value if there is nothing today.
 This is a very fluid market.

 Because of today's glut market (tons up for sale) I am of the mind to hold on to them for the future.
 They may or may not gain value as value is, as I said, what someone is willing to pay.